THRIVE Frequently Asked Questions (FAQs)

 THRIVE is disease agnostic.
 THRIVE encourages solutions that can address multiple gene variants, clusters of mutations, or categories of rare diseases with a single approach.
 THRIVE also encourages solutions for small populations with the highest unmet medical needs currently not addressed by industry.

 THRIVE is age agnostic.
-THRIVE understands that strategic timing of genetic intervention is critical to meaningfully slow progression, direct regression, or even prevent disease.
-To that point, THRIVE encourages solutions designed and poised to make transformative impacts, and requires strong rationale behind a team’s portfolio strategy.
+THRIVE understands that strategic timing of genetic intervention is critical to meaningfully slow progression, direct regression, or even prevent suffering from disease.
+Perinatal, pediatric, or other age groups are within scope.
 Ethical considerations, risks and mitigations should be clearly stated.
-Of note, THRIVE challenges teams to address mutations that cause severe conditions in neonatal or pediatric populations and mimic adult conditions with similar genetic profiles.
+Of note, THRIVE challenges teams to address mutations that cause severe conditions in young populations that mimic adult conditions with similar genetic profiles.

 THRIVE is organ agnostic.
 THRIVE encourages solutions that are flexible for use in multiple organs.
-THRIVE aims to overcomes the current technical limitations such as imprecision, inconsistency, and uncontrollability.
+THRIVE aims to overcome current technical limitations such as immunotoxicity, imprecision, inconsistency, and uncontrollability.
 Solutions capable of selectively bypassing more easily targeted organs such as the liver will be considered more compelling.

-A THRIVE platform has two components: 1) “cargo,” or tools needed to correct genomes, and 2) “delivery,” or tools that preferentially shepherd cargo to disease relevant cells in the body.
+A THRIVE platform typically has two components: 1) “cargo,” or tools needed to correct genomes, and 2) “delivery,” or tools that preferentially shepherd cargo to disease relevant cells in the body.
 Any cargo–delivery platform design may be proposed.
-Platforms should enable future iteration of precision genetic medicines (PGMs).
+Platforms should be considered distinct “engines” that could enable future iteration customizable PGMs with minor changes, eg. gRNA sequences for base editors.

 THRIVE encourages teams to incorporate tunability into their solutions, e.g. inhibitory and activating small molecules, bio-responsive delivery vehicles, optogenetic molecules, temperature, focused ultrasound, focused magnetic charges, and epigenetic regulators.
+Other innovations are welcome.
 Inclusion of expression modulators in proposed solutions will be reviewed more favorably.
+Teams should strategize a balanced portfolio of low and high-risk approaches to successfully progress platforms developed in Module 1 through Modules 2 and 3.

 THRIVE discourages the use of AAV delivery, as the program envisions a future of distributed, automated, cell-free manufacturing for all PGMs.
 However, THRIVE recognizes that AAV may be strategically leveraged to de-risk otherwise untested therapeutic cargo and to initiate solutions for THRIVE Modules 2 and 3.

 Yes.
 THRIVE aims to make publicly available a dynamic and robust library of tools, assays, standards, and references available for future developers.
-THRIVE expects its performers to contribute its data outputs to an open-source database.
+THRIVE expects its performers to contribute its data outputs to an open-source database to accelerate the developments of PGMs during and after THRIVE.
+Proposers are encouraged to develop a data strategy within their teams to address the goals of the program.
+Additionally, proposers are encouraged to propose solutions to create a federated way for data created to be leveraged for future PGM sponsors.

 Administrative Questions

 No. Submitting a Solution Summary is a pre-requisite for submitting a Full Proposal.
-The THRIVE team will review Solution Summaries and either encourage or discourage the teams for submitting a Full Proposal.
+The THRIVE team will review all Solution Summaries and invite select ones to submit Full Proposals.

 THRIVE will only make awards to “teams” and not prime contractors who intend to establish prime/sub relationships.
 THRIVE requires a Program Team Lead (PTL) to be designated by the proposing team.
 The resulting OT will be executed by ARPA-H and the PTL.
 The PTL is expected to not only serve as the main point of contact and coordinator of the team, but also to oversee and direct the project design, implementation, co-ordination and reporting of the results per contractual obligations.